GOD-R4V4N/GithubUploadFolder/README.md

     git push --set-upstream origin master

     ```
-12. If 11 number command you run
+12. If number 11 is not working then enter this command

     ```